Creativity while Living with Dementia

 remembered how to handle the wool fibres.

 In the 6th week A rediscovered her ability to plait and got very busy plaiting lengths of the fluffy merino wool tops.
-This was a perfect opportunity to talk about memories of hairstyles in our childhood.
+This was a perfect opportunity to talk about memories of hairstyles from our childhoods.

 A’s independence grew noticeably over the weeks.
-At first she was assisted by one of the nursing staff, then she quickly showed her individuality by deciding on colours and was happy to continue even when there was no one by her side.
-I was really pleased when she made some design decisions including leaving her flowers with solid petals rather than cutting them and when she made her plait and stitched it in a diagonal across her mat.
+At first she was assisted by one of the occupational therapists, then she quickly showed her individuality by deciding on colours and was happy to continue independently.
+I was delighted when she made some design decisions including leaving her flowers with solid petals rather than cutting them and when she made her plait and stitched it in a diagonal across her mat.

 In the 6th week A rediscovered her ability to plait and got very busy plaiting lengths of the fluffy merino wool tops.
-This was a perfect opportunity to talk about memories of hairstyles in our childhood.
+This was a perfect opportunity to talk about memories of hairstyles from our childhoods.

 A’s independence grew noticeably over the weeks.
-At first she was assisted by one of the nursing staff, then she quickly showed her individuality by deciding on colours and was happy to continue even when there was no one by her side.
-I was really pleased when she made some design decisions including leaving her flowers with solid petals rather than cutting them and when she made her plait and stitched it in a diagonal across her mat.
+At first she was assisted by one of the occupational therapists, then she quickly showed her individuality by deciding on colours and was happy to continue independently.
+I was delighted when she made some design decisions including leaving her flowers with solid petals rather than cutting them and when she made her plait and stitched it in a diagonal across her mat.

 photo